sakshamsri4/next_gen_udyam/docs/known_issues.md

   - Update screenshots and examples
   - Add detailed troubleshooting guides

+## Resolved Issues

+This section lists issues that have been resolved, along with the solution implemented and the date of resolution.

+### 1. ThemeSettings Test Failure
+- **Issue**: The test for ThemeSettingsAdapter's write method was failing because it expected 3 fields but the actual implementation had 4 fields.
+- **Details**:
+  - The ThemeSettings class was updated to include a userRole field, but the test wasn't updated to reflect this change.
+  - This caused the CI pipeline to fail with the error: "ThemeSettingsAdapter write should serialize ThemeSettings correctly (failed)".
+- **Solution**:
+  - Updated the test to expect 4 fields instead of 3.
+  - Added expectations for the userRole field in the test.
+  - Fixed formatting issues in the test file.
+- **Date Resolved**: June 2023

 ## Conclusion and Next Steps

 This document has outlined the known issues in the Next Gen Udyam codebase.
 Addressing these issues will improve the stability, performance, and maintainability of the application.
 Here are the recommended next steps: